inchanji/Estimating-Sky-Level/README.md

 # Subroutine for SkyEstimation

-All the dats is in example.tar.gz file
+You can find all data discussed here in example.tar.gz file

 To run our example in your computer, you need to specify the locations of: